88h88h/candidate_application_platform/README.md

 ## More Information

+- Material UI is being used as instructed to build the interface.

+- Redux Toolkit is being used to manage state.
+In this project, it is being used to manage the state of the applied filters.

--The page loads with 8 job cards initially and fetches more as user scrolls to the bottom.
+- The page loads with 8 job cards initially and fetches more as user scrolls to the bottom.
 There are multiple filters to refine the search.
 New jobs gets loaded in accordance with the applied filters.

--The layout is responsive and works well on both small screens and large screens.
+- The layout is responsive and works well on both small screens and large screens.

--As the API that was initially provided got down, I download the given sample data and kept it in my assets folder.
+- As the API that was initially provided got down, I download the given sample data and kept it in my assets folder.
 The data is being fetched from sampleJdData.js in the assets folder.

--The Homepage is built in Home.js file.
+- The Homepage is built in Home.js file.
 It has two sections Filter Section and Job Section.

--The Filter Section utilizes the Filter component and each filter is customized to specific use case with the use of props.
+- The Filter Section utilizes the Filter component and each filter is customized to specific use case with the use of props.

--The Job Section dynamically loads the Card components, each job is assigned a card.
+- The Job Section dynamically loads the Card components, each job is assigned a card.
 The cards are arranged in a Grid Layout.

--The Filters display options dynamically using the data available in the current loaded jobs.
+- The Filters display options dynamically using the data available in the current loaded jobs.
 As loaded jobs increases, the options a filter has may also increase.

--The Search Company Name bar is also made a dropdown as names of company can be searched and selected.
+- The Search Company Name bar is also made a dropdown as names of company can be searched and selected.
 It gives suggestions on the basis of incomplete text too.

--Overall the app is functioning according to the requirements with just minor differences in the visual appearance of certain elements compared to the target.
+- Overall the app is functioning according to the requirements with just minor differences in the visual appearance of certain elements compared to the target.

 Hope You Like It!